Housing - Miranda Hall - How to Pick a Smart Lock

 All Tipi doors have “smart locks” with Bluetooth and internet of things (IoT) capabilities, and can only be opened using the MyTipi app or a PIN.
 This means that Tipi residents never have to go through the hassle of getting a new set of keys cut, but also that Tipi can arbitrarily exercise control over access to their apartments.

 As quasi-monopolistic tech firms seek to digitally mediate all social relationships and economic transactions, property ownership is replaced by “access” to services that is always contingent.5 Cultures of access produce new forms of surveillance and social control.
-If the act of changing a lock embodied the squatters mantra that “it didn’t belong to any one of us, it belonged to all of us,” then the smart lock stands for the Silicon Valley mantra of “Everything-as-a-service.”
+If the act of changing a lock embodied the squatters’ mantra that “it didn’t belong to any one of us, it belonged to all of us,” then the smart lock stands for the Silicon Valley mantra of “everything-as-a-service.”

 Dirty Work

 London’s squatters did not just change locks.
 They wielded crow bars, replaced roofs, and tapped into electric grids.
-When Anny Branckx, an anti-nuclear organizer who joined the women’s squatting community in Hackney, first moved into a woman-only squat in Marlborough Avenue, there was no electricity and the building had a leaking roof.6 An electrician living in another squat down the road taught them how to connect their house by laying a cable through the empty neighboring gardens, and her lover took a course in plumbing and installed a bath.
+When Anny Branckx, an anti-nuclear organizer who joined the women’s squatting community in Hackney, first moved into a woman-only squat on Marlborough Avenue, there was no electricity and the building had a leaking roof.6 An electrician living in another squat down the road taught them how to connect their house by laying a cable through the empty neighboring gardens, and her lover took a course in plumbing and installed a bath.
 Many other women went on to gain formal qualifications as plumbers and electricians.
 Learning these skills enabled them to intervene in their built environment, creating new spatial arrangements that facilitated communal cooking and childcare.

-Dolores Hayden describes how, in recent years, feminist have come to accept the “spatial design of the isolated home, which (requires) an inordinate amount of human time and energy to sustain, as an inevitable part of domestic life.”7 But women such as Anny recognized that when reproductive activities—such as birthing and raising children, caring for friends and family, cooking, cleaning, shopping, and repairing—are shared in reciprocal relationships among an extensive group of people, it reduces cost and allows individuals to reclaim their time for work, for play, or for activism.
+Dolores Hayden describes how, in recent years, feminists have come to accept the “spatial design of the isolated home, which (requires) an inordinate amount of human time and energy to sustain, as an inevitable part of domestic life.”7 But women such as Anny recognized that when reproductive activities—such as birthing and raising children, caring for friends and family, cooking, cleaning, shopping, and repairing—are shared in reciprocal relationships among an extensive group of people, it reduces costs and allows individuals to reclaim their time for work, for play, or for activism.

 London’s new co-living spaces also promise to reduce burdensome reproductive labor.
-Tipi describes itself as “a hotel-inspired service helps individuals to spend more time doing things that they really enjoy.”8 MyTipi, a dedicated tenant portal, allows residents to order a new mattress or linens, have their room cleaned, or get their laundry done at the click of a button.
+Tipi describes itself as “a hotel-inspired service [that] helps individuals to spend more time doing things that they really enjoy.”8 MyTipi, a dedicated tenant portal, allows residents to order a new mattress or linens, have their room cleaned, or get their laundry done at the click of a button.
 A concierge and resident team are always on hand, 24/7, to receive parcels, collect dry cleaning, or help with any maintenance issues.
 The “red-carpet renting” experience at The Collective, another co-living venture in Canary Wharf, includes access to a range of exclusive discounts and offers from delivery apps including Urban (wellness), ZipJet (laundry), Zipcar (car sharing), and Ruuby (beauty services).

 In promotional material for co-living properties, there is repeated emphasis on a “frictionless” experience that is specifically enabled by digital devices.
-But concealed behind the slick, anonymized interface of MyTipi, friction builds as these platforms depend on a deeply classed, racialized, and gendered pool of underpaid and under protected workers.
+But concealed behind the slick, anonymized interface of MyTipi, friction builds as these platforms depend on a deeply classed, racialized, and gendered pool of underpaid and under-protected workers.
 Collectivizing activities like laundry and childcare reduces reproductive work; MyTipi merely relocates it.

 Similar to how Uber’s business model exploits gaps in failing public transport infrastructure by providing its riders on-demand transit, the platform-mediated reproductive services available to residents of corporate co-living developments seek to plug holes in social infrastructure.
 Yet those holes only exist in the first place due to the fact that services such as care homes, community centers, and nurseries have been brutally dismantled in recent years, partly driven by the financialization of ownership linked to their value as real estate assets.9 Between these cutbacks and people working longer hours for less money, contemporary capitalism is “stretching out caring energies to breaking point.”10

 Platforms like Care.com or “My Family Care” offer on-demand “back-up care” services.11 They’re solutions for when “a child is sick.
 A spouse has surgery.
-Life happens,” or simply when “care breaks down” due to the absence of a “state-sponsored safety net.”12 But the business model of these platforms, and other digital platform services enabling new co-living “lifestyles,” depends on shifting the costs of the social reproduction of workforce onto individual workers.
+Life happens,” or simply when “care breaks down” due to the absence of a “state-sponsored safety net.”12 But the business model of these platforms, and other digital platform services enabling new co-living “lifestyles,” depends on shifting the costs of the social reproduction of the workforce onto individual workers.
 These companies do not pay social security contributions, sick leave, parental leave, or compensation for injury.
 If someone working for My Family Care has a sick kid or a broken hip, it’s unlikely they’ll be able to afford their own services.

 Robot Realtors